Community College for Military Veterans

 Military Installation Connection

-Often you can attend community college at your military installation.
-Both family members and service members can attend classes, and this can make going back to school a lot easier.
+Often, you can attend community college at your military installation.
+Both family members and service members can attend classes, making it easier to return to school.

 Depending on your installation, you should be able to take some if not all of your classes there instead of having to go to the school’s campus.
 For some, this is a difference of 5-10 minutes vs 30 minutes or more to get to class.
 You can even start your schooling this way, taking general education classes that you will need for transferring later.